Sam Harris (rugby union, born 2003): International career

 Harris has represented England at U18, U19 and U20 level.
-He represented England at the 2023 U20 World Cup.
+He scored a try for England U20 against Italy in the 2023 Six Nations Under 20s Championship.
+Later that year he represented England at the 2023 World Rugby U20 Championship and scored a try during their semi-final defeat against France.

 In February 2024, he was called up to the England A team.